davidjguru/davidjguru.github.io/_posts/2020-07-17-Patching-Drupal-modules-with-Composer.md

 ```
 git -C 'web/modules/contrib/config_installer' apply '-p1' '/path/to/project/patches/my_own_patch.patch'
 ```

-We're launching:
+But there is another key in the instruction, the use of the option ```--check``` for Git.
+This option prevents the application of the patch if it detects errors in advance, so your patch may not be finally applied (this is especially important for patches created locally and managed from another folder, more prone to failure).

+Ok, reviewing -> we're launching:
+ 1. An initial check, testing if the patch doesn't apply.
- 1. A git instruction (git apply)
+ 2. A git instruction (git apply)
- 2. In not the current folder (-C 'path/folder' as context)
+ 3. But not in the current folder (-C 'path/folder' as context)
- 3. Removing -pN elements from the beginning (-p1, deletes '/path' in route)
+ 4. Removing -pN elements from the beginning (-p1, deletes '/path' in route)

 Or if git apply fails, then will launch the ```patch``` command, see [line 432](https://github.com/cweagans/composer-patches/blob/a18d1ca38ae09d16aa21846f60649d99d6775639/src/Plugin/Patches.php#L432):